Watts-College/crj-507-spring-2026/index.md

 <br>

-But, over time you will find that your thought processes change as you approach network related problems differently.
+But, over time, you will find that your thought processes change as you approach network-related problems differently.
 In fact, you might come to see a whole new set of problems as answerable through network analysis.
 In other words, you begin to think and speak like a social network analyst.

 ### Retention

-Similar to immersion in a language, the best way to learn the material is to be consistent in doing course work each day.
+Similar to immersion in a language, the best way to learn the material is to be consistent in doing coursework each day.
 The more frequently you revisit concepts and practice using the software, the more you will absorb.
 The curriculum has been designed around this approach.
 Readings and tutorials are split into small units, and each unit includes questions to test your understanding of the material.
 Weekly labs allow you to spend some time applying the material to a specific problem.
 The final project at the end of the semester is designed to help you make connections between concepts and consolidate knowledge.

 You will be much better off spending a small amount of time each day on the material instead of trying to cram everything into a couple of days a week.